 Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and Neglected Tropical Diseases.
-Previous Key Recommended Actions

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Address funding Ensure the GF malaria funding application is submitted by Q2 2021 and ensure that resources are allocated to malaria control at a level that is sufficient to sustain the gains made in recent years Q2 2021 Deliverable not yet due but the country has commenced wok on the GF application Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive Q4 2020 Mali have updated the LLIN, IRS and SMC guidelines taking into account the COVID-19 pandemic.
-The LLIN campaign has been completed as have the four rounds of the SMC campaign.
-All campaigns were adapted to take account of COVID-19 including with switching to door to door distributions and ensuring PPE were available.
-Malaria RDTs have been supplied to the COVID-19 support centres. the country has sufficient stocks of ACTs and RDTs
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive Q4 2022 Mali have updated the LLIN, IRS and SMC guidelines taking into account the COVID-19 pandemic.
+The LLIN and IRS campaigns have been completed as planned.
+The SMC campaign has also been completed although only 63 of the original 69 districts to be targeted were reached due to a lack of funds.
+All the campaigns are adapted to take account of COVID-19 including by switching to door to door distributions and ensuring PPE is available.
+Malaria RDTs have been supplied to the COVID-19 support centres.
+The country has sufficient stocks of ACTs and RDTs although there were some health facility stockouts during Q2.
+The country has updated the National Strategic Plan which includes an epidemiological stratification guiding the implementation of evidence based interventions.
+Mali has been working to strengthen CHWs activities at the community level